hyeyoungshin/talk-scripts/script-linking-types.md

 Moreover, we want programmers to decide what kind of linking is necessary in his/her program, not compiler writers.

-(Similar work: cross-langauge linking is supported by Compositional Compcert, but it only allows linking with components that satisfy CompCert' memory model, Perconti and Ahmed's multi-language style of verified compilers, but a programmer needs to understand the full ST language and the compiler from R to T.)
+There have been efforts to solve this problem.
+A cross-langauge linking is supported by Compositional Compcert, but it only allows linking with components that satisfy CompCert' memory model.
+Perconti and Ahmed's multi-language style of verified compilers are also a possible solution, but with a limitation that programmers needs to understand the full ST language and the compiler from R to T.

-The method advocated in the paper is to extend source language specifications with linking types.
+The method advocated in this paper is to extend source language specifications with linking types.
-This is a better solution than previous works because we minimally enrich source language types and allow programmers to annotate only when they want to link with inexpressible components in their source language.
+This is a better solution than previous works because they minimally enrich source language types and allow programmers to annotate individual terms only when they want to link with inexpressible components in their source language giving find-grained control.

 To introduce linking types formally, we consider two simple source languages. $\lambda$ is the simply typed lambda calculus with integer base types and $\lambda^{\mathrm{ref}}$ extends $\lambda$ with mutable